YVR - AMS

 The average price of all round-trip flights from Vancouver Intl Airport to Amsterdam clicked on KAYAK for each day over the last 12 months.

-When flying from Vancouver to Amsterdam, you should consider leaving on a Tuesday and avoid Wednesdays if you are looking for the best rates.
+When flying from Vancouver to Amsterdam, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
 For your return to Vancouver, you’ll find the best rates on Tuesdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Vancouver Intl Airport to Amsterdam?